graphcore/examples/applications/tensorflow/bert/Datasets/README.md

 **NOTE:** Make sure to use the same values for `mask-tokens` and `duplication-factor` when generating the data and using the pre-training script.

+**NOTE:** The option `--remask` can be used to move the masked elements at the beginning of the sequence.
+This will improve the inference and training performance.

 The Wikipedia dataset is now ready to be used in the Graphcore BERT model.